Anaconda Individual Edition¶

 Packages available in Anaconda

-- Over 1500 additional open source packages can be individually installed from the
+- Over 7,500 additional open-source packages (including R) can be individually installed from the

 Anaconda repository with the

 - Thousands of other packages are available from Anaconda Cloud.

 - You can download other packages using the